ElwinHuaman/elwin/content/authors/admin/_index.md

 email: "elwin.huaman@uibk.ac.at"

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

-Elwin Huaman is a Senior Scientist, Project Manager, and Teaching assistant.
-He has experience in developing and implementing semantic web technologies within academia and industry.
+Elwin Huaman is a **Researcher**, **Project Manager**, and **Low-resource Language Activist**.
+He has experience creating ==Knowledge Graphs== and applying ==Semantic Web== technologies in academia and industry.
 He has published several articles and co-authored a book title: [Knowledge graphs - Methodology, Tools and Selected Use Cases](https://link.springer.com/book/10.1007/978-3-030-37439-6).
-Furthermore, He has participated and been awarded in a conference, hackathon, and datathon.
-Last but not least, He runs several projects, workshops, and presentations related to under-resourced and endangered languages.
+Furthermore, he has participated in __conferences__, __hackathons__, and __datathons__.
+Last but not least, he leads and monitors projects, programs, workshops, presentations, and talks related to knowledge management, minority communities, under-resourced and endangered languages, and media and information literacy.

-He leads the [QICHWABASE](https://qichwa.wikibase.cloud/) project, which is a knowledge graph that supports a harmonization process of the language and knowledge of Quechua communities across the world.
+He leads the [QICHWABASE](https://qichwa.wikibase.cloud/) Knowledge Graph that supports a harmonization process of the language and knowledge of Quechua communities across the world.
+Moreover, he coordinates the [WikiAndes](https://elwin.huamanquispe.com/project/wikiandes/) program.
 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->